 - Check out the vegetable markets in Nahuizalco

-Nahuizalco is fairly low key but has some great vegetable markets with colourfully dressed market traders and a whole range of local fruits and vegetables as well as other snacks and treats.
+Nahuizalco is a fairly low key destination of the Ruta de las Flores but has some great vegetable markets with colourfully dressed market traders and a whole range of local fruits and vegetables as well as other snacks and treats.

 - Admire the murals in Ataco

-Ataco is one of the prettiest towns in the area and it’s ever so colourful.
+Ataco is one of the prettiest towns on the Ruta de las Flores and it’s ever so colourful.
 It’s covered in beautiful wall art and murals all over town.
 As well as some of the major pieces of work there are also smaller pieces to be found on the sides of cafes and shops, so it’s worth having a good wander round to find your favourites.